Introduction to VBA Delete File

 String = “ Path of the File “ Kill String

 Always remember that the path of the file should be in the inverted commas.
-Now to delete a file in VBA we must have its path.
+Now to delete a file in VBA, we must have its path.
 How do we get a path of the file?
-We need to right-click on the file and click on properties which give us different options for the properties of the file once we click on the security tab which is the second number in the tabs we can find the path location under the object name.
+We need to right-click on the file and click on properties which give us different options for the properties of the file once we click on the security tab, which is the second number in the tabs, we can find the path location under the object name.
 Have a look at the screenshot below for reference.

-The path written after the object name is the argument we need to feed for the killfile function in order to delete any file.
+The path written after the object name is the argument we need to feed for the killfile function to delete any file.
 Now let us start deleting files by looking at a few examples below.

 How to Delete a File Using VBA?